 Why Do I Stress Eat?

-Let’s talk about why you stress eat, while others at your job or in your social circle – who are under the same amount of stress – are normal with food.
+Let’s talk about why you stress eat (i.e., eat food in response to stressful feelings), while others at your job or in your social circle can eat food without going overboard.

 - Stress Eating Definition

 - 8 Signs Of Stress (or Emotional) Eating